You know what I hate about myself?

 It is taken as a given that specifically targeting children, especially if you are planning on eating them, is a sure sign that you are a monster in the truest sense of the word.
 Differs from Eats Babies

-as this trope deals specifically with creatures who go after babies because they specifically target children, while Eats Babies
+as this trope deals creatures who go after babies because they specifically target children, while Eats Babies

 is about villains so evil they would target babies but don't go out of their way to do so.
 By definition, though, most (but surprisingly not all) Child Eaters